 Clients contain configuration that points to the service (for example, it has the service URL).
 The client is "bound" to the service by updating this configuration with the service information that was published to the Service Table.
 Binding is performed automatically when creating or extending a domain using the Configuration Wizard, or can be done manually by the administrator.

 OWSM uses cross-component wiring to auto-discover the Policy Manager in the domain.
-When you use the Configuration Wizard to create or update a domain that includes OWSM, Policy Manager URLs are published to the local service table.
-The OWSM Agent Hook, which is a collection of client-side OWSM subcomponents such as the Configuration Manager and Policy Access Point (PAP), is automatically wired to the OWSM Policy Manager using the endpoint entries published to the Local service table.
+When you use the Configuration Wizard to create or update a domain that includes OWSM, Policy Manager URLs are published to the Local Service table.
+The OWSM Agent is automatically wired to the OWSM Policy Manager using the endpoint entries published to the Local Service table.

-If, however, you change the domain using tools other than the Configuration Wizard (such as the WebLogic Administration Console, Fusion Middleware Control, or WLST), any changes to the Policy Manager URL are automatically published to the local service table but the OWSM Agent Hook client is not automatically bound to the new URL.
-In this case, you need to manually bind the OWSM Agent Hook to the Policy Manager URL.
+If, however, you change the domain using tools other than the Configuration Wizard (such as the WebLogic Administration Console, Fusion Middleware Control, or WLST), any changes to the Policy Manager URL are automatically published to the Local Service table but the OWSM Agent client is not automatically bound to the new URL.
+In this case, you need to manually bind the OWSM Agent to the Policy Manager URL.
 For more information, see "Verifying Agent Bindings Using Fusion Middleware Control".

 You can change and disable the auto-discovery settings as described in the following sections:

 This section describes how to verify service table entries and agent bindings using Fusion Middleware Control:

 You can verify that the service table entry contains the correct URL for the Policy Manager as follows: